shekhei/randomthings/recipes.md

 * 5g coco ground
 * 50g caster sugar
 * 2 medium sized eggs
+* A pinch of salt

 ##Steps

 * Add eggs
 * Add sugar
+* Add a pinch of salt
 * Beat it till it is airy
 * add coffee and coco and incorporate
 * add flour and fold them